neuronmaker/ArbitraryPrecision/Reference.md

 ## Choice of library

 This library was designed as a personal challenge.
-I wanted it to be relatively easy to use and be relatively easy to understand, and since other (well maintained) libraries exist, I chose to make my library focus on demonstrating how it is done rather than making the most optimal implementation possible.
-Mission-critical applications should probably use a more established library such as [GMP](https://gmplib.org/) from the GNU foundation.
+Mission-critical applications should use a more established library such as [GMP](https://gmplib.org/) from the GNU foundation.
+However, I post this library online assuming that it might prove useful to someone, even if as a mere teaching tool.

 #### Which header?

-- For integer math - use `APInt.h`
+- For integer math - use `APint.h`
 - For floating point math - use `APfloat.h`

 ## Size, precision, and memory usage